cl2871/citibike/README.md

 ## Data Gathering and Setup

 I decided to use the Google Cloud Platform as my platform of choice for working with Citibike trip data.
-A nice feature about GCP was that they were already hosting a public dataset for Citibike trips from July 2017 (earliest reporting) to September 2016.
+A nice feature about GCP was that they were already hosting a public dataset for Citibike trips from July 2013 (earliest reporting) to September 2016.
 To expand on this, I pulled newer data (including Jersey City data) from the [Citibike S3 bucket](https://s3.amazonaws.com/tripdata/index.html) and uploaded it onto Google Cloud Storage.
-Afterwards, I made a dataset from the csv files to run queries on them with using Google BigQuery.
+Afterwards, I made a dataset from the csv files to run queries on them using Google BigQuery.

 ### Pulling Data

 I pulled zip files and unzipped them using [get_tripdata.py](get_tripdata.py).
 Afterwards, I uploaded the csv files to my personal bucket.

-Note: Citibike's trip data has some inconsistencies
+Notes:
 - 2015 data has inconsistencies such as with the timestamp format; luckily Google has handled this in their public dataset
 - 10/2016 to 03/2017 has some null values for usertype
+- Google's public dataset changed gender from int values to string representation (unknown, male, female)

 ## Jupyter Notebook Setup